nanocurrency/nano-node/docs/protocol.md

       - A 512-bit Ed25519 signature
       - Encoded as a sequence of 64 bytes
   * Work
-      - A 64-bit Proof-of-Work value
+      - A 64-bit unsigned integer Proof-of-Work value
-      - Encoded as a *big-endian* unsigned integer
+      - Encoding depends on the type of block: *big-endian* for a State block, *little-endian* for other types of blocks

+In general, integer values of up to 8 bytes are encoded as little-endian.

 The Ed25519 implementation in Nano does not use the standard SHA-512 hashing algorithm, but Blake2b.
 See [here](https://github.com/nanocurrency/raiblocks/wiki/Design-features)